DadofMight/mc-view/README.md

 Minecraft server tools for showing teams, player inventory and player stats on a website.

-First, the script "mc_data2json.pl" - this dumps the data from the NBT files into a more usable JSON format.
+First, run the script "mc_data2json.pl" - this dumps the data from the NBT files into a more usable JSON format.

 Next, run the "mc_create_teams.pl" file, which creates a file called "teams.json".
 This file is used by "teams.html" to display teams and players with summaries of XP.